Porsche 919 Evo Breaks Nürburgring Lap Record

 History was made at the end of June when the Porsche 919 Evo smashed a 35 year old track record to smithereens.
 In scenes scarcely believable, the sports-prototype made mincemeat of Nürburgring’s Nordschleife circuit, completing a full lap in a remarkable 5:19.55s.

 Shocked?
-The feat is more surprising when considering the sheer make-up of the car, which doesn't include a monstrously sized engine you would expect.
+The feat is more surprising when considering the sheer make-up of the car, which doesn't include the monstrously sized engine you would expect.
 A spruced-up version of the Porsche 919, this impressive hybrid boasts a two-litre turbocharged V4 engine, along with two separate energy recovery systems.

 Couple the aforementioned with enlarged rear wings, not to mention drag reduction technology, the package primes them well for any land record attempt.